rust-lang/rust/README.md

 ## Miri `-Z` flags

-Miri adds some extra `-Z` flags to control its behavior:

-* `-Zmiri-start-fn`: This makes interpretation start with `lang_start` (defined in libstd) instead of starting with `main`.
-Requires full MIR!
-* `-Zmiri-disable-validation` disables enforcing the validity invariant.
+Several `-Z` flags are relevant for miri:

+* `-Zmir-opt-level` controls how many MIR optimizations are performed.  miri overrides the default to be `0`; be advised that using any higher level can make miri miss bugs in your program because they got optimized away.
+* `-Zalways-encode-mir` makes rustc dump MIR even for completely monomorphic functions.
+This is needed so that miri can execute such functions, so miri sets this flag per default.
+* `-Zmiri-disable-validation` is a custom `-Z` flag added by miri.
+It disables enforcing the validity invariant, which is enforced by default.
+This is mostly useful for debugging; it means miri will miss bugs in your program.

 ## Development and Debugging